Joy Reid’s Missed Opportunity

 Tweets that Reid sent in 201o and 2011 mocking conservative commentator Ann Coulter with transphobic insults have also resurfaced as a result of the scandal.

 To say that Reid’s bold hacking claim has not stood up to scrutiny would be an understatement.
-None of the explanations offered by Reid, a consultant she hired, or her supporters seem plausible.
+None of the explanations offered by Reid, a consultant she hired, nor her supporters seem plausible.
 There also appears to have been an attempt to, in effect, destroy the evidence, as last month someone modified her old blog so that it would no longer appear in the Internet Archive’s Wayback Machine.

 So far, Reid has faced no known consequences from MSNBC over the posts or her subsequent comments, and network executives appear to be standing by her following Saturday’s show: